sherlockholmestech/sherlockholmestech.github.io/src/content/posts/ctfs/blahajctf-2025-finals-writeups.md

 _This challenge was solved in collaboration with abyts, where credit for this writeup also belongs to him._

 In this challenge, we are provided a disk image, alongside a memdump.
-The challenge mentions something about the computer being backdoored, so lets begin by looking for _wierd and suspicious_ files and binaries.
+The challenge mentions something about the computer being backdoored, so lets begin by looking for _weird and suspicious_ files and binaries.

 ## The sane part